 Hungarian legislation provides for exemption from inheritance and gift tax in several cases, such as the following:

-- succession and gift by and to lineal relatives or a spouse is exempt from inheritance and gift tax;8
+- succession by and gift to lineal relatives, siblings or a spouse is exempt from inheritance and gift tax;8

 - if the heir is a stepchild, step-parent, foster child or foster parent of the deceased, 20 million forints from the tax base qualifies as a tax-exempt inheritance;

 - the inheritance and gifting of debt securities issued by an EEA Member State;

 - inheritance that has been granted for scientific, artistic or educational purposes; and